twentyOne2x/attnmarkets-docs/pages/introduction/the-missing-layer-for-onchain-revenues.md

 attn is built around this specific missing layer.

+It is **Solana-native** and relies only on **onchain revenue routing**:
+- no identity binding
+- no banking rails
+- no credit-bureau inputs

 The protocol’s job is to turn onchain revenues into **bankable collateral** by:

 - giving them a governed place to land (a revenue account),